 - Medical care providers and patients—Writing workshops offered to hospital patients and staffs in pediatric, psychiatric, oncology, palliative care/hospice settings.
 Read an article in the Cleveland Clinic's Alumni Connection about Wick's outreach at the Cleveland Clinic Lerner College of Medicine.

-- Veterans—Weekly free-writing workshop led by poet Major Ragain during the fall and spring semesters.
+- Veterans—Free weekly writing workshop during the fall and spring semesters.

 - Community centers—Writing workshops or discussion groups based on need and availability.